 The Elusive Switzer Falls Main Tier

-Indeed, this scramble reminded me very much of the kind of danger involved in going above the first drop of the Kaaterskill Falls, which would routinely result in people falling to their deaths given how narrow the cliff ledges were.
+Nevertheless, this scramble reminded me very much of the kind of danger involved in going above the first drop of say Kaaterskill Falls due to the dropoff exposure.

 The Detour to the top of Switzer Falls

-Sure enough, after a short drop back into the Arroyo Seco then a short distance further downstream, the trail then choked off as it would encounter rocks flanking what appeared to be the 10ft Upper Switzer Falls.
+Sure enough, after a short drop back into the Arroyo Seco, I then continued a short distance further downstream where the trail then choked off as it would encounter rocks flanking what appeared to be the 10ft Upper Switzer Falls.

-Initially, I was able to carefully scramble around this small waterfall then back down towards the stream for a more frontal look at the falls.
+Initially, I carefully scrambled around this small waterfall before descending towards the stream again for a more frontal look at the falls.